St Cadog's - Past, Present and Future

 a space for quiet reflection.

-of a mixed voice choir and well-established symphony orchestra.
+being the headquarters of a mixed voice choir and well-established

-It is also the reference point for many parochial events during
+symphony orchestra.
+It is also the reference point for many parochial

-the year such as parish fetes, school and college visits, animal
+events during the year such as parish fetes, school and college

-services, etc. It is indeed a focal point for many activities
+visits, animal services, etc. It is indeed a focal point for many

 St Cadog's Future